 Direct: 972-941-4454

-Ninth Circuit Hears Oral Argument on Behalf of Flight Attendants Fired for Their Faith
+Ninth Circuit Rules in Favor of Alaska Airlines Flight Attendants Fired for Their Faith

-San Francisco, CA—Today, First Liberty Institute presented oral argument at the U.S. Court of Appeals for the Ninth Circuit on behalf of two flight attendants, Lacey Smith and Marli Brown, who were wrongfully terminated from their positions at Alaska Airlines, and discriminated against by the flight attendants’ union, because of their religious beliefs.
+San Francisco, CA—Today, the U.S. Court of Appeals for the Ninth Circuit ruled in favor of two flight attendants, Lacey Smith and Marli Brown, who were wrongfully terminated from their positions at Alaska Airlines, and discriminated against by the flight attendants’ union, because of their faith-based responses on an employee-only online network.
+The Court remanded the case for trial, holding that there was enough evidence for a jury to find that the Airline and the Union discriminated against them because of their religious beliefs or practices.

-In early 2021, Alaska Airlines announced its support for the Equality Act on an internal employee message board and invited employees to comment.
-Lacey posted a question, asking, “As a company, do you think it’s possible to regulate morality?”
-In the same forum, Marli asked, “Does Alaska support: endangering the Church, encouraging suppression of religious freedom, obliterating women rights and parental rights? ….”
+In early 2021, Alaska Airlines announced its support for the proposed Equality Act on an internal employee network and invited employees to comment.
+Lacey Smith posted a question, asking, “As a company, do you think it’s possible to regulate morality?”
+In the same forum, Marli Brown posted a comment expressing her sincere religious beliefs that the proposed law would negatively impact women, girls, and people of faith.
 Both plaintiffs, who had exemplary records as employees, were subsequently investigated and fired from their jobs.

 When it fired them, the Airline said the flight attendants’ comments were “discriminatory,” “hateful,” and “offensive.”
 In its notice of discharge to Ms. Smith, Alaska Airlines claimed, “Defining gender identity or sexual orientation as a moral issue” is “a discriminatory statement.”
 An Airline VP testified that Ms. Brown’s use of the phrase “opposite sex” was discriminatory because it implied there were only two sexes.

-First Liberty Institute asked the appellate court to overturn the district court decision’s that granted summary judgment in favor of the Airline and the union, preventing Ms. Smith and Ms. Brown from trying their case before a jury.
+First Liberty Institute asked the appellate court to overturn the district court decision’s that granted summary judgment in favor of the Airline and the union, preventing Ms. Smith and Ms. Brown from trying their case before a jury, and they presented oral argument at the U.S. Court of Appeals for the Ninth Circuit in August 2025.

 ###